-h) signs the form of Release of CDS and its Board as set forth herein before commencing teaching RELEASI return for (name of Athlete or where an Athlete is not of the age of majority in the Province he or she resides, the name of his or her legal guardian on behalf of the Athlete), the undersigned, in (name of Athlete's Regional Association) and Canada DanceSport (CDS) to permit me to teach under impionship Rule 8.03, hereby release (name of Athlete's Regional Association), CDS and the World ODO ONA 22 ΝΔΠΔ ΠΔΝ ICESPORT Rule Book Effective April 12, 2020

-DanceSport Federation (WDSF) (hereinafter referred to as "the Associations") from any and all actions, causes of action, claims, demands, and damages howsoever arising which hereafter I may have against the Associations by reason of any action or decision which may be taken against me by a third party or third parties in whole or in part because I have engaged in teaching of dancing in any way.
+(name of Athlete or where an Athlete is not of the age of majority in the Ι. Province in which he or she resides, the name of his or her legal guardian on behalf of the Athlete), the undersigned, in return for (name of Athlete's Regional Association) and Canada DanceSport (CDS) to permit me to teach under CDS Championship Rule 8.03, hereby release (name of Athlete's Regional Association), CDS and the World DanceSport Federation (WDSF) (hereinafter referred to as "the Associations") from any and all actions, causes of action, claims, demands, and damages howsoever arising which hereafter I may have against the Associations by reason of any action or decision which may be taken against me by a third party or third parties in whole or in part because I have engaged in teaching of dancing in any way.
 In particular, but without limiting the generality of this Release, I understand that many DanceSport adjudicators might take the position that they may not judge an Athlete who has taught dancing or coached DanceSport, and that accordingly if I teach as permitted under the CDS Championship Rules, I may be at risk of not being judged by some DanceSport adjudicators.
 All risks that I undertake by teaching dancing or coaching DanceSport are accordingly my own risks, and I may not look to (name of Athlete's Regional Association), CDS or WDSF for any damages, contribution or other relief with respect thereto.